johanley/postscript-notes/README.md

 printable ASCII character set, with other characters inserted by means of the \ddd escape conventions..."*
 (I'm successfully ignoring this advice when injecting data into a PostScript template.
 I don't think it's necessary for my purposes, at least.)

-**PostScript predates Unicode.** See below for an important remark about encoding.
+**The first version of PostScript predates Unicode.** See below for an important remark about encoding.
+PostScript can handle any character set, but extended character sets (Chinese, Japanese, and so on) are more complex to use than small character sets.

 *"PostScript fonts are executable programs that draw the character shapes using the same path construction and painting mechanisms as all other graphics."*

-Dictionaries:
+**Dictionaries**:
 * are central to the language
 * are where data is stored
 * there's a **stack of dictionaries** with three permanent members: `systemdict` (the lowest, for built-in operators), `globaldict`, and  `userdict`
 * the <em>current dictionary</em> is simply the one on top of the stack
 * you often create your own dictionaries to go on top of userdict; such dictionaries are usually short-lived, and provide "extra names" that exist only during the execution of a proc.
-* the **dictionary stack implements a dynamic namespace**, against which names are looked up at a given line in your code. *This is the most important thing about the dictionary stack.*
+* the **dictionary stack implements a dynamic namespace, against which names are looked up at a given line in your code.
+This is the most important thing about the dictionary stack.**
 * **searches by key-name proceed from the top of the dictionary stack to the bottom**.
-This allows you to easily build default-plus-override behaviour.
+This allows you to easily build default-plus-override behaviour, if desired.
 * **if you define something with the same name as a built-in operator, you will hide/override the built-in implementation**
 * the operator `def` adds new data to the current dictionary (it acts like a *put* - create or update)
 * warning: strings `(blah)` and names `/blah` are interchangeable when used as keys in dictionaries.
 If you create an entry with a string as key, the